RBEGamer/HACKATHON_STUTTGART_2018_POSTINGO/README.md

 * TeamViwer - System monitoring to the user
 * Heroku - Hosting the backend and the user frontend
 * DC Gear Motor with L295D H Bridge - open/close the front door
+* Fan - to cool down the inside

 ## SENSORS
 * Loadcell - to weight the packages